 Whenever we process your personal information under this lawful basis, we make sure that we take into account your rights and interests.
 Where we consider that these rights will be disadvantaged in any way we will look for another lawful basis, which may include seeking your consent.

 In some cases, we may also process your personal information because we need to use it in order to fulfil a contract with you (for example, you have registered to join the lottery or you have signed up to Gift Aid with our retail outlets).
+There may also be occasions where we are required to collect your information for the purpose of protecting public health functions, such as the current Covid-19 pandemic NHS Wales test, trace and protect strategy.

 Where they are no relevant statutory powers, we will only use your personal information where we have your consent to do so, for example, where we wish to contact you by email.